home > Use Mako template engine in webpy

 Solution

-You need to install both Mako and webpy(0.3) first: http://www.makotemplates.org/.
-And then try out the following code snippet:
+You need to install both Mako and webpy(0.3) first: http://www.makotemplates.org/ and then try out the following code snippet:

 # encoding: utf-8